What can you learn from a late-blooming triathlete as brilliant and natural as Chang Hitalia? More than you might believe

 Do you have specific goals in Kona?
 Or you’ll just enjoy the experience?

 As much as possible I want to have a strong finish, a decent time, and enjoy the experience, too.
 Baka hindi na maulit! (smiles).
 I have no specific target time but it really will depend once I’m there.
-The heat isn’t a problem, but the wind could pose to be a threat.
+The heat isn’t a problem, but the wind could be a threat.

 Let’s talk about Century Tuna Ironman 70.3.
 Tell me about the training you did for this race.